Asheville Holiday Markets and Events – 2022

 A Guide To Asheville’s Holiday Events and Markets

-The holiday season is Asheville is such a special time.
+The holiday season in Asheville is such a special time.
 It’s chilly out, hot chocolate is abundant and Christmas lights are all around.
 There are also a ton of fun markets, events and other holiday-themed activities that are great for the whole family.

-1. Popular Annual Holiday Events in Asheville
+Popular Holiday Events in Asheville

-Winter Lights at the NC Arboretum
+Winter Lights At The Arboretum

 About the Winter Lights

-Quick details: An open-air walk-through light show held annually at the Arboretum.
+Quick Details: An open-air walk-through light show held annually at the Arboretum.
 You’ll find amazing light displays, live performances, lights timed to music and the Rocky Cove Railroad runs each evening.

 Location: The NC Arboretum (100 Frederick Law Olmsted Way | South Asheville)